-All members of the Class of 2025 are invited to the OneMIT Commencement Ceremony on Thursday, May 29, 2025.
-This event—comprising speeches, turning of the Brass Rat, and singing of the School Song—is for graduates of all degree programs in all Schools and the College.
-MIT will welcome science communicator, video creator, and entrepreneur Hank Green as the OneMIT Commencement Ceremony speaker.
-More at MIT News and The Tech.
+All members of the Class of 2026 were invited to the OneMIT Commencement Ceremony on Thursday, May 28, 2026.
+This event—comprising speeches, turning of the Brass Rat, and singing of the School Song—was for graduates of all degree programs in all Schools and the College.
+MIT welcomed the chair and CEO of Advanced Micro Devices (AMD), Lisa T. Su '90 SM '91 PhD '94, as the OneMIT Commencement Ceremony speaker.
+More at The Tech and MIT News.

 - Location: Killian Court